hugoroy/hroy.eu/posts/gdprExplainedByUS.markdown

 [tagfeed]: /tags/gdprExplainedByUS/index.atom

+# Summary {#update2021-09}

+5 things that US people call for having in a ”good” privacy law instead of the GDPR, that actually are in the GDPR:

+1.  **Snowden/Tim Wu**: Good laws must start from regulating data collection, not just data use.

+    The GDPR regulates data collection from the start, and all other processing operations on personal data (Article 4(2)).

+2.  **Stallman**: Good laws must ensure that systems are designed not to collect data that they don't need.

+    The GDPR puts “data protection by design” and “by default” requirements, including to minimise collection of data (Article 25) and encourage developers and manufacturers to implement these in their products (Recital 78).

+3.  **Cegłowski**: Good laws must not focus on consent as a silver bullet, strong legal limits are needed.

+    In the GDPR, “consent” is only one of six other bases for giving a lawful ground to a data processing (Article 6).
+The GDPR includes 9 general principles putting strong limits, and dozens of compliance obligations (Articles 5 to 50).

+4.  **Stallman**: Good laws must ensure it is not easy to trick users into giving some kind of broad consent for any purpose.

+    The GDPR prohibits broad, meaningless consent (Articles 4, 6, 7) and requires any purpose to pass lawful and compatibility tests (Articles 5-6).

+5.  **Tufekci**: Good laws must not be limited to individual regulation must include a collective approach.

+    The GDPR requires to take into account collective risks of processing personal data (Articles 15, 20, 24, 25, 32-36) and allows collective actions and enforcement (Article 80).

+Read on for actual quotes and details.

 # 1. The problem starts not with “data use” but with “data collection” {#collection}

 ## Edward Snowden and Tim Wu (November 2019) {#snowdenwu}

 > Snowden also directed some criticism at data privacy authorities that have tried to step up regulation on companies over how they handle user data.
 He said the EU’s General Data Protection Regulation [...] “misplaces the problem.”